Saving lemurs through scientific breakthroughs and on-the-ground conservation programming.

 Research and park protection

-In addition, the DLC-SC undertakes primary environmental education outreach by building the capacity of primary school teachers to teach environmental education, using a 64-page guidebook; this guidebook was originally produced by the Madagascar Fauna & Flora Group.
+In addition, the DLC-SAVA undertakes primary environmental education outreach by building the capacity of primary school teachers to teach environmental education, using a 64-page guidebook; this guidebook was originally produced by the Madagascar Fauna & Flora Group.
 To increase sustainability, these trainings are carried out in tight collaboration with the regional school districts, who integrate environmental education into the local school system and ensure a more comprehensive and culturally sensitive adoption of the material.

-To alleviate hunting pressures on lemurs – and poverty more broadly – the DLC-SC has started facilitating acre-sized freshwater fishponds in Madagascar.
+To alleviate hunting pressures on lemurs – and poverty more broadly – the DLC-SAVA has started facilitating acre-sized freshwater fishponds in Madagascar.
 The fishponds, which are stocked with an endemic species of fish (Paratilapia) that is locally threatened, helps revitalize fish populations in local streams and provides income and food as well.
 In exchange for these fish farming opportunities, communities agree to pass laws to regulate fishing in local rivers and to help use the fish farms to replenish fish stocks in nearby rivers.

 Fuel-efficient cook stoves

 A major threat to forests in Madagascar is the need for wood in order to make charcoal.
 Given that many traditional cooking methods are not very efficient, targeting cooking methods is a simple way to decrease the dependence of local communities on local forests.
-Therefore, in partnership with the Swiss-based ADES (Association pour la Developpement de l’Energie Solaire Suisse), DLC-SC helps distribute fuel-efficient cook stoves to local communities, in hopes that these will decrease their dependence on charcoal.
-The demand for these stoves is high and the DLC-SC has plans to expand their distribution in the area.
+Therefore, in partnership with the Swiss-based ADES (Association pour la Developpement de l’Energie Solaire Suisse), DLC-SAVAhelps distribute fuel-efficient cook stoves to local communities, in hopes that these will decrease their dependence on charcoal.
+The demand for these stoves is high and the DLC-SAVA has plans to expand their distribution in the area.